francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 - **Single target**: All transformations in a module target the same database and schema
 - **Logical grouping**: Related transformations are organized together
 - **Deployment unit**: The entire module can be deployed as a single unit
-- **Dependency management**: Transformations within a module can reference each other

 #### OTS vs OTD vs OTS Module